Firm Logo

 NJ Workers’ Compensation Insurers’ Fraud

-NJ Workers’ Compensation Lawyer Holds Workers’ Comp Insurers Accountable for Fraudulent and Deceptive Handling of Injured Worker Claims
+NJ Workers’ Compensation Lawyer Holds Workers’ Comp Insurers Accountable For Fraudulent And Deceptive Handling Of Injured Worker Claims

 In New Jersey, the workers’ compensation system is intended to provide employees who suffer workplace injuries and occupational illnesses with certain defined financial benefits, regardless of who may have been responsible for causing the employee’s injury or medical condition.
 These benefits are usually paid by an employer through a workers’ compensation insurance policy they have purchased.
 Unfortunately, insurers sometimes engage in wrongful or fraudulent behavior in handling workers’ compensation claims to avoid paying benefits in an effort to maximize their profits.
 At Camili & Capo, PA, we can help you when your road to recovery from a work injury or occupational disease has been disrupted by NJ workers’ compensation insurers’ fraud.